Today, you’re going to discover the best day trips from Dublin.

-Many of us that travel to Ireland’s rocky shores use Dublin as a home base – if only for a part of our trip.
+Many of us who travel to Ireland’s rocky shores use Dublin as a home base-if only for a part of our trip.

 And why not?